UntitledCharts/sonolus-level-converters/README.md

 Any file type listed here will have some support.
 - `pjsekai LevelData` - Exporting only
 - `chart_cyanvas LevelData` - Exporting only
+- `next_sekai LevelData` - Exporting only
+- `untitled_sekai LevelData` - Exporting only

+# Utils/Helpers
+- Strip ChCy Extended Features

 # ToDo
-- pjsekai LevelData (from, fix guides)
+- pjsekai LevelData (from)
-- Chart Cyanvas LevelData (to and from)
+- Chart Cyanvas LevelData (from)
-- PySekai LevelData (to)
 - PySekai LevelData (from) (is this possible??)
 - Strip extended features:
     - Strip pysekai extended (to convert to chcy)
-    - Strip chcy extended (to convert to base game)
-        - colors
-- Fix typing for color, and convert to base game correctly (USCs support more than YELLOW/GREEN color, while base game supports more)
 - Sonolus USC file (I don't actually believe this is needed, low priority)

 # All Sekai LevelDatas, and their servers (including level packers)